-- Separate acids, bases, oxidizers, and acutely toxic - Do not mix contaminated solvents with aqueous - Complete and attach label listing contents on - Follow general instructions listed above outside of container
+- Separate acids, bases, oxidizers, and acutely toxic - Do not mix contaminated solvents with aqueous - Complete and attach label listing contents on - Follow general instructions listed above chemically contaminated silica gel) Chemically Contaminated Solid Waste (includes

-- Line a cardboard box or other appropriate container with a clear plastic bag.
+- ☐ Line a cardboard box or other appropriate container with a clear plastic bag.
 Don't use orange infectious waste bags Twist bag at top, bend twisted portion to form a loop and seal loop with filament tape - Affix label identifying the contents to the box

-- □ Mercury spill kits have been distributed to all departments.
+- Mercury spill kits have been distributed to all departments.
 These include instructions. - Broken thermometers should be placed in sealed containers and labeled "mercury waste"